The rare decays $h^0\rightarrow Z\gamma,V Z$ in the NB-LSSM: The NB-LSSM

 \section{The NB-LSSM}

-The local gauge group of the NB-LSSM is $SU(3)_C\otimes{SU(2)_L}\otimes{U(1)_Y}\otimes{U(1)_{B-L}}$, where $B$ represents the baryon number and $L$ stands for the lepton number.
-Compared with the MSSM, the NB-LSSM adds three singlet Higgs superfields $\hat{\eta}$, $\hat{\bar{\eta}}$, $\hat{S}$ and three generations of right-handed neutrinos superfields $\hat{\nu}_i^c$, which can release additional parameter space from the LEP, Tevatron and LHC constraints to alleviate the hierarchy problem of the MSSM\cite{B-L hierarchy1,B-L hierarchy2}.
-The NB-LSSM is encoded in SARAH\cite{SARAH1,SARAH2,SARAH3}, which is used to create the mass matrices and vertices.
-Meanwhile, the new introduced chiral superfields and quantum numbers of the NB-LSSM are listed in the TABLE \ref{NB-Lquantum numbers}.
+The local gauge group of the NB-LSSM is $SU(3)_C\otimes{SU(2)_L}\otimes{U(1)_Y}\otimes{U(1)_{B-L}}$, where $B$ and $L$ denote the baryon and lepton numbers, respectively.
+Compared with the MSSM, the NB-LSSM adds three singlet Higgs superfields $\hat{\eta}$, $\hat{\bar{\eta}}$, and $\hat{S}$, as well as three generations of right-handed neutrino superfields $\hat{\nu}_i$.
+These additional fields can enlarge the available parameter space under constraints from LEP, Tevatron and the LHC, and thus help to alleviate the hierarchy problem of the MSSM\cite{B-L hierarchy1,B-L hierarchy2}.
+The NB-LSSM is implemented in the package SARAH\cite{SARAH1,SARAH2,SARAH3}, which is used to generate the mass matrices and interaction vertices.
+The newly introduced chiral superfields and quantum numbers of the NB-LSSM are listed in the TABLE \ref{NB-Lquantum numbers}.